Integrations

 Note

-Only project templates that match your source language and include all target languages are listed.
+Only project templates that match the source language and include all target languages, including locales, are listed.

 7. Click Submit to translator.